 To receive a bachelor's degree from the University of South Dakota, you must complete a minimum of 30 hours of USD credit, including at least 15 of the final 30 hours completed immediately prior to the degree.
-At least 50% of the coursework required for your major must be earned through USD.
+At least 50 percent of the coursework required for your major must be earned through USD.

 Transfer Credit Review